DorisEM/Coding_Challenge/README.md

 then "npm run dev" to start the web server.
 The url will be "http://localhost:5173/".
 If the browser doesn't open automatically, press the letter "o" and it should open to the right url.

+The data displayed on the table can be sorted by id or country(asc.).

 Thank you!